 Analysts gathered information from other data owners as needed.
 NAC task force members were particularly crucial in this step, as virtually all HIV/AIDS organizations working in Malawi are connected to NAC, due to the agency's role as the coordinating AIDS body in the country.
 Many of those organizations are required to report to NAC.
 NAC and MOH provided much of the crucial data, including the antenatal clinic (ANC) sentinel surveillance system data and information from government hospitals, such as reported STI and AIDS cases.
 In many instances, the process of extracting and using data provided by the task force was not simple.
 The Demographic and Health Survey (DHS), for example, was owned by the National Statistics Office; however, the US-based company that managed the DHS was the only agency with the most recent dataset.
-The dataset required continued coordination with the Opinion Research Company's Macro International Inc. (ORC-MACRO) staff.
+The dataset was not ready for use until late in the triangulation process, and analysing the dataset required continued coordination with the Opinion Research Company's Macro International Inc. (ORC-MACRO) staff.